OldManUmby/DND.SRD.Wiki/pages/14.monsters/default.10.md

 ***Fey Ancestry***.
 The drow has advantage on saving throws against being charmed, and magic can't put the drow to sleep.

 ***Innate Spellcasting***.
 The drow's spellcasting ability is Charisma (spell save DC 11).
-It can innately cast the following spells, requiring no material components:
+It can innately cast the following spells, requiring no material **Components:**

-At will: *dancing lights*
+At will: dancing lights

-1/day each: *darkness, faerie fire*
+1/day each: darkness, faerie fire

 ***Sunlight Sensitivity***.
 While in sunlight, the drow has disadvantage on attack rolls, as well as on Wisdom (Perception) checks that rely on sight.